Pometry/Raphtory/comparison-benchmark/readme.md

 This only does a light benchmark of raphtory, as it is designed to be used standalone.

     Raphtory Quick Benchmark
-        Raphtory Quick Rust Benchmark

     Usage: raphtory-rust-benchmark [OPTIONS]

     Options:
     --header                     Set if the file has a header, default is False --delimiter <DELIMITER>      Delimiter of the csv file [default: "\t"] --file-path <FILE_PATH>      Path to a csv file [default: ] --from-column <FROM_COLUMN>  Position of the from column in the csv [default: 0] --to-column <TO_COLUMN>      Position of the to column in the csv [default: 1] --time-column <TIME_COLUMN>  Position of the time column in the csv, default will ignore time [default: -1] --download                   Download default files
-        -h, --help                       Print help
+    --debug                      Debug to print more info to the screen -h, --help                       Print help
     -V, --version                    Print version

-First download the example file by cd intoing `raphtory-rust-benchmark` folder and running
+First download the example file by cd'ing into the `raphtory-rust-benchmark` folder and running

     cargo run -- --download